New site

 need arises.
 In the future I plan to extend it to generate output

 suitable for print in magazine/journal formats.
-While didi
+While didi takes

 care of parsing and formatting the article content, it is driven by

-the mk utility according a mkfile
+the mk utility according a mkfile.

 Mk is a successor to make, mostly used